lee011/timetable-checker/readme.md

 Then, when you browse the Master Class Schedule and check sections provided by a particular course, you can find out whether conflicts with the section and you current schedule occurs.

-The extension will append two cell to each row of the table, showing the status and available actions.
+The extension will append 3 cells to each row of the table, showing the status and available actions.
 (Example below)

 ![image](example.png)